adwiii/CSCI_420_Robotics_Fall_2025/labs/lab1.md

 ## RQT Plot

-Previously we displayed data on the terminal using `rostopic echo`.
+Previously we displayed data on the terminal using `ros2 topic echo`.
 For identifying data patterns or trends, sometimes if helps to visualize the data through plots.
 To do this, we will use the `rqt_plot` tool that is part of `rqt`.

-With the rocket running, start `rqt` in a separate Docker container and check your VNC browser:
+With the rocket running, start `rqt` in a separate terminal and check your VNC browser:

 ```bash
 rqt